 Do I have to register my card?

 You don’t have to register your card if you buy it from a retailer.
-If you buy your card online then it is registered at the time you order it.
-If you buy your card from a retailer you can also log in and register your card on the opal website if you wish to.
-Registering you card means that your travel is recorded however it means you can keep track of your balance and trips online.
+If you buy your card online, then it is registered at the time you order it.
+If you buy your card from a retailer, you can also log in and register your card on the opal website if you wish to.
+Registering your card means that your travel is recorded however it means you can keep track of your balance and trips online.
 Another benefit is that if you lose your card you can have it cancelled and the credit replaced.
-It really just depends how comfortable you are sharing your privacy.
+It really just depends on how comfortable you are sharing your privacy.

 Who can buy discount tickets?

-Opal cards for Australian seniors or Centrelink pension concession holders are not yet available.
-Paper tickets may be purchased or an adult Opal card must be used.
+Opal cards for Australian seniors or Centrelink pension concession holders are available but must be ordered via the Opal website.

 Can international students get a discount on public transport?